+'''

 tinyfs stream tcp4 nowait nobody /usr/sbin/tcpd /usr/local/sbin/tinyfs tinyfs stream tcp6 nowait nobody /usr/sbin/tcpd /usr/local/sbin/tinyfs

+'''

-4. Reload inetd to affect the changes you made in inetd.conf.
-Check the system logs to ensure there were no problems, and that you can see the service with an appropriate invocation of lsof.
+- 4. Reload inetd to affect the changes you made in inetd.conf.
+Check the system logs to ensure there were no problems, and that you can see the service with an appropriate invocation of lsof. - b.
+Exercise

-Use nc (or telnet, which is also useful for this sort of thing) as we have done previously to connect to the service.
+As an exercise use nc (or telnet, which is also useful for this sort of thing) as we have done previously to connect to the service.
 Test all cases that should be allowed.
 Also test other cases that should be denied (such as the Link-Local Addresses).
 You should use nc on Client1 to try the case of ip6-server1.
-Take a screenshot showing the system logs (in /var/log/syslog) reporting the actions taken.
+Check the system logs (in /var/log/syslog) reporting the actions.